id-studiolab/Connected-Interaction-Kit/docs/tutorials/connecting-to-the-internet/part-2.md

    ![Screenshot of the submitted form with iPSK string](assets/registered_devices.jpg)

 {:.note}
 You can register up to three devices using your personal access token (QR code).
-Please note that **the MAC address is associated with the Expander Board**, not the ItsyBitsy Microcontroller.
+Please note that **the MAC address is associated with the Expander Board**, not the microcontroller Microcontroller.
 If you change Expander boards or want to use other devices on `TUD-facility`, you must repeat these steps to link their MAC addresses to your token.

 [Next Step](part-3){: .btn .btn-blue }